sumnerevans/sumnerevans.com/content/posts/travel/2016-new-england-trip/2016-05-20-boston-2/index.md

 of the city.

 {{< figure
-  src="./images/boston-skyline.jpg"
-  link="./images/boston-skyline.jpg"
-  target="_blank"
+  src="images/boston-skyline.jpg"
-  caption="Views of the Boston Skyline from the Whale Watching Boat (top) and the Prudential Center (bottom)"
+  title="Views of the Boston Skyline from the Whale Watching Boat (top) and the Prudential Center (bottom)"
 >}}

 ### Boston Cream Pie {#bostoncreampie}